OmidGhotbi/MayaPolyhaven/README.md

 2. Select between Phong and aiArnoldSurfce material
 3. Lets you swap the resolution of an asset to higher/lower resolutions any time after import (most are at least 8K).
 4. Set the texture mapping scale to the correct real-world size according to the surfaces you've applied it to.
+6. Automatic setup of HDRi Light
-5. Automatic setup of texture displacement with adaptive subdivision.
+7. Automatic setup of texture displacement with adaptive subdivision.
+8. Automatic import of models and set Materials and texture nodes.

 ## Installation